Pete-Andrew/ZbrushSubDivMacros/README.md

 ## ⚙️ Installation

-1.Place the .txt files and the .zsc files into the following folder:ZBrush/ZStartup/Macros/Misc 2.Restart ZBrush
+- Place the .txt files and the .zsc files into the following folder:ZBrush/ZStartup/Macros/Misc
-3.Boom!
+- Restart ZBrush
+- Boom!
 That's it!

 The macros will appear in the **Macro** menu.